Los Angeles Central Library: Arson

-Project
+Renovation

 As part of the rehabilitation plan, LAPL sold its air rights to developers, enabling the construction of the eponymous Library Tower across the street.
 The skyscraper was subsequently renamed the First Interstate World Center and later the U.S. Bank Tower.
 Additional funds were raised through corporate and personal contributions which flowed from the effort of the "Save the Books" campaign formed by Mayor Tom Bradley.
 Among the findings during the re-cataloguing of the library's collections was a Shakespeare Fourth Folio.

 The campaign, co-chaired by Lodwrick Cook, then CEO of Atlantic Richfield Company (ARCO) had targeted a goal to raise $10 million through corporate and individual contributions ranging from schoolchildren's nickels and dimes to $50,000 contributions by Los Angeles businessman Marvin Davis and MCA Chairman Lew Wasserman.
 William Eugene "Gene" Scott, an LAPL neighbor and member of the 43 strong blue ribbon committee, donated the use of his University Network television studios and himself to what became a 48-hour telethon to raise $2 million towards the total objective.

 The Library's renovation was completed in 1993.
 It included a large new underground parking facility, with a park designed by Lawrence Halprin over it.
 The Central Library reopened on October 3, 1993.
+The original Goodhue building and the Bradley wing was subsequently renamed in 2001 for former Los Angeles Mayor Richard Riordan, as the Richard Riordan Central Library.
+Michael Finnegan of the Los Angeles Times wrote that initially there was some "political uproar" but as the renaming came it "was all but forgotten".